HERO: Helping EMS in Rural Oregon

 noun | he-ro | \'hir-(,)Ō\

-Since 2010, this campaign has made 214 individual grant awards to rural Oregon EMS volunteers to help pay for their training, and 46 grant awards to rural EMS agencies to conduct local trainings for their staff – a total of $200,805 distributed!
-The 2016 campaign raised over $15,000, which will be distributed during calendar year 2017.
+Since 2010, the HERO program has made 219 individual grant awards to rural Oregon EMS volunteers to help pay for their training, and 44 grant awards to rural EMS agencies to conduct local trainings for their staff – a total of $212,513 distributed!

 How you can help